Winter Paralympic Games: Classifications

-Cross-country skiing, also known as Nordic skiing, is open to athletes with Cerebral Palsy, amputations, the need for a wheelchair, visual impairment and intellectual impairment.
+Cross-country skiing, also considered a discipline of Nordic skiing, is open to athletes with cerebral palsy, amputations, the need for a wheelchair and visual impairment.
 There are fifteen classifications, three for visually impaired athletes, nine for standing athletes and three for seated athletes.
 The divisions are determined in a similar fashion to alpine skiing with attention given to the athletes' level of function and need for assistive devices.